-Unfortunately, there were technical problems with some of the counters on the Yr Wyddfa during 2023.
+Unfortunately, there were technical problems with some of the counters on Yr Wyddfa during 2023.
 This has led to significant gaps in the data and therefore 2023 data is not included here.
+Some data from 2024 has also not been included, as it was not available at the time of publication.